 By a Broken Rites researcher

-Cardinal George Pell (as head of the Sydney Catholic archdiocese) instigated the archdiocese's legal battle against the former altar boy John Ellis, according to evidence and documents presented to Australia's child-abuse Royal Commission in March 2014.
+Cardinal George Pell is claiming now that he has "helped" the Catholic Church's sex-abuse victims.
+Therefore, let's look at how Pell treated one of the church's victims — a former altar boy, John Ellis.
+Cardinal Pell (as head of the Sydney Catholic archdiocese) instigated the archdiocese's legal battle against John Ellis, according to evidence and documents presented to Australia's child-abuse Royal Commission.
 Pell's legal victory in 2007 (known as the "Ellis defence") now forces church-victims to accept a discounted in-house "Towards Healing" settlement instead of suing for proper compensation, the Commission was told.
 And this Broken Rites article demonstrates that John Ellis was not the only victim of his abuser, Sydney priest Father Aidan Duggan.

 According to statements and documents given to at the Royal Commission, the Sydney archdiocese victimised John Ellis three times: